pnyda/zkjson/README.md

 JSON parser written in Lurk

 # Description
 Let's say there's Alice and Bob.
 Both know a poseidon hash $H$, a path $P$, and a value $V$.
-Only Alice knows the preimage of $H$ called $J$. zkJSON lets Alice prove to Bob that
+Only Alice knows the preimage of $H$ called $J$. zkJSON lets Alice prove to Bob without disclosing $J$ that

 - $J$ is a valid JSON.
 - $J$ contains $V$ under the path $P$.

-without disclosing $J$.

 # Usage
 Copy and paste [put-it-all-together.lurk](put-it-all-together.lurk) into [clutch](https://github.com/lurk-lab/lurk-rs/tree/master/clutch).
 Currently this repository needs [a patch for Lurk](https://github.com/lurk-lab/lurk-rs/pull/432) to work.